 The Kinesiology program is designed for those students who are interested in working in a business related area, teaching Physical Education on the college level, or in adding a Physical Education teaching specialty to their teaching credential at the K-12 level.
-(NOTE: this degree does not carry initial teacher certification.)
+(NOTE: This degree does not carry initial teacher certification.)

-Requirements for the Master's degree with a concentration in Kinesiology:
+Requirements for the Master's degree with a concentration in Kinesiology: Core Courses (12 hours) EDUC 6301 Introduction to Educational Research EDUC 6304 Theories of Learning EDUC 6306 Philosophical Foundations of Education EDUC 63CS1 Capstone in Education

-EDKE 6377-Instructional Development in Physical Education

-EDKE 6378-Biomechanics in Human Performance

-EDKE 6379-Adapted Physical Education and Sport

-SMGT 6380-Sport Management

-EDKE 6381-Topics in Exercise Physiology and Fitness
+EDKE 6377 Instructional Development in Physical Education EDKE 6378 Biomechanics in Human Performance EDKE 6379 Adapted Physical Education and Sport SMGT 6380 Sport Management EDKE 6381 Topics in Exercise Physiology and Fitness EDEC 6339 Play and Play Environments